Greece › Santorini › Best Hotels

 20. Santo Mine – Oia

-Stunning all-suite luxury property recessed into the Oia cliffside, with each unit featuring a private hot tub or pool plus stunning sunset views.
-Santo Mine has an on-site wellness spa, outdoor gym, wine cellar, upscale pool bar, and fantastic gourmet seafood restaurant (a private sunset dining experience can be reserved in their panoramic gazebo).
-Guests at Santo Mine can also access the spa and indoor gym, or dine at the gourmet restaurant of their sister property, Santo Pure, just next door.
-Culinary and wellness workshops are available at the hotel, which also offers archaeological, hiking, photography, and winery tours of the island.
-Located at the western tip of Oia, a 10 to 15-minute walk up to Oia village (via a private paved path), or 5 to 10-minute walk down to the restaurants of Ammoudi Bay.
+Stunning luxury property where each unit features a private hot tub or pool plus sunset views.
+It has an on-site wellness spa, outdoor gym, wine cellar, and gourmet seafood restaurant.
+Guests can also access the facilities of sister property Santo Pure next door.
+Located at the western tip of Oia, it’s a 10 to 15-minute walk to the village via a private path.

 21. Santa Irini Retreat – Thirassia